Can accountants become blockchain experts?

-- New types of blockchains are rushing onto the market, with more than 1300 already available.
+- New types of blockchains are rushing onto the market, with more than 1300 companies already available.

 - Proven use cases for blockchain include reconciliation for internal departments, payment systems and international transfers.